 This position will serve as the Executive Assistant and Office Coordinator for Cornell Cooperative Extension Association of Jefferson County and will provide administrative direction, management and coordination for assigned Office Operations responsibilities.
-This position will be responsible for the coordination and implementation of the Volunteer Involvement Policy (VIP) and procedures for the Association to ensure compliance and best practice recommendations are realized, including: training staff, supporting the process, record-keeping, etc. This position will hold the title of Records Management Officer and will be responsible for ensuring record retention recommendations are implemented, process FOIL requests as needed, ensure historical data and records are maintained, train staff as appropriate, etc. This position will be responsible for the coordination of submission of data in Cornell Cooperative Extension's Federal Reporting System per established reporting procedures and timelines.
-This position will provide a moderate level of executive support for the Association Executive Director and will exercise sound judgement, discretion, confidentiality and knowledge of the Association operations and procedures in all position responsibilities.
-This position will support the Association Board of Directors in Board functions as appropriate.
+This position will provide executive support for the Association Executive Director and will exercise sound judgement, discretion, confidentiality and knowledge of the Association operations and procedures in all position responsibilities.
+This position will support the Association Board of Directors as well as have experience and knowledge of the required practices of a public agency.
 This position will coordinate special projects (i.e. Annual Meeting), as well as other administrative support responsibilities to include, but not limited to: maintaining/updating Association website and Facebook Page; reviewing program area brochures, flyers, newsletters and articles for content/required statements, use of logo, etc.; and providing support for Association marketing efforts as identified.
+This position will be responsible for the coordination and implementation of procedures and best practices for the Association to ensure compliance with record-keeping and reporting as identified.
+This position will hold the title of Records Management Officer and will be responsible for ensuring record retention recommendations are implemented, process FOIL requests as needed, ensure historical data and records are maintained, train staff as appropriate, etc. This position will be responsible for the coordination and submission of data in Cornell Cooperative Extension's Federal Reporting System per established reporting procedures and timelines.
 This position will supervise assigned Association Administrative Assistants as identified.

 IMPORTANT INFORMATION FOR APPLICANTS: